pytorch/pytorch/docs/source/notes/cuda.rst

 pattern is to use Python's ``argparse`` module to read in user arguments, and have a flag that can be used to disable CUDA, in combination with :meth:`~torch.cuda.is_available`.
-In the following, ``args.device`` results in a :class:`torch.device` object that can be used to cast tensors to CPU or CUDA.
+In the following, ``args.device`` results in a :class:`torch.device` object that can be used to move tensors to CPU or CUDA.

 ::